stat545ubc-2021/functionsnashid/README.md

 this package is to avoid writing [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) during the data exploration phase.
-This package implements counting the number of observations per category.
+This package implements counting the number of observations per category in a given dataset.

 ## Installation

-You can install the released version of `functionsnashid` from the [GitHub](https://github.com/stat545ubc-2021/functionsnashid) repository
+This package is not in the CRAN yet.
+You can install the development version of `functionsnashid` from the [GitHub](https://github.com/stat545ubc-2021/functionsnashid) repository
 with: